sedkis/tyk/portal/bootstrap/readme.md

-On a new install of Tyk, whether on-prem or Tyk Cloud, you need to bootstrap the Tyk Dev Portal in order to get past the:
+On a new install of Tyk, whether on-prem or Tyk Cloud, you need to bootstrap the Tyk Dev Portal in order to get past this error and others.

 ```
 Home Page Not Found
 ```

-Error and others.
 This script will bootstrap a default Portal, information from [portal-home-page.json](./portal-home-page.json)

 ### How to use